godotengine/godot-docs/learning/features/networking/high_level_multiplayer.rst

 The others will be explained further down.

 With this, lobby management should be more or less explained.
-Once you have your game going, you will most likely want to add some extra security to make sure clients don't do anything funny (just validate the info they send from time to time, or before game start).
-For the sake of simplicity and the fact each game will share different information, this was not done here.
+Once you have your game going you will most likely want to add some extra security to make sure clients don't do anything funny (just validate the info they send from time to time, or before game start).
+For the sake of simplicity and because each game will share different information, this is not shown here.

 Starting the game
 -----------------

-Once enough people has gathered in the lobby, the server will most likely want to start the game.
-This is honestly nothing special in itself, but we'll explain a few nice tricks that can be done at this point to make your life much easier.
+Once enough players have gathered in the lobby, the server should probably start the game.
+This is nothing special in itself, but we'll explain a few nice tricks that can be done at this point to make your life much easier.

 Player scenes